MalinPolina/Inception/README.md

 Project set up:

-• A Docker container that contains NGINX with TLSv1.2 or TLSv1.3 only.
+• A Docker container that contains NGINX with TLSv1.2 or TLSv1.3 only

-• A Docker container that contains WordPress + php-fpm (it must be installed and configured) only without nginx.
+• A Docker container that contains WordPress + php-fpm only without nginx

-• A Docker container that contains MariaDB only without nginx.
+• A Docker container that contains MariaDB only without nginx

-• A volume that contains your WordPress database.
+• A volume that contains your WordPress database

-• A second volume that contains your WordPress website files.
+• A second volume that contains your WordPress website files

-• A docker-network that establishes the connection between your containers.
+• A docker-network that establishes the connection between your containers

 Containers restart in case of a crash.